JanHuss/MaginengineAudio/README.md

 ## Introduction
 <br>
-This repository is a revised version of the Maginengine Audio Engine 1.0.

----

 The Project started as an honours project which, after the first half of the year, received a complete overhaul.
 Main reasons for this were that the engine structure became incredibly convoluted and tightly coupled. <br>